 Students pay the same tuition and fees they would pay in Valparaiso.
 All Valpo study-abroad programs are considered "in residence," so all financial aid (except work-study and some 'on-campus' aid) applies.

 You pay the room fee charged by the LRIBS.
-Depending on your situation, you may do some cooking or have some meals with a home-stay family.
+Depending on your accommodation, you may do some cooking or have some meals if staying with a home-stay family.

 Study Abroad Advising:

 Office: Gandhi-King Center, Union 2nd floor

 Contact Erin with administrative questions about application, registration, program cost, etc.